-- A special one-semester program for incoming first-year freshmen offering them the opportunity to register for linked classes (usually General Education classes) as part of a learning community.
+- A special one-semester program for incoming first-year freshmen offering students the opportunity to register for linked classes (usually General Education classes) as part of a learning community.
 The learning community enables new students to take an active role in their own education.
 Students work with outstanding faculty and advisors and participate in exciting academic classes with other freshmen, giving them the opportunity to study together and help each other succeed in their first CSUN semester and beyond.

 How does it work?

 - Students register for a Freshman Connection cohort during their regular CSUN advisement appointment.
 Registration in a Freshman Connection cohort includes registration in each of the individual classes grouped together in that particular cohort.

 - A cohort is a group of students, usually numbering 20-25 people, who take a selected block of classes together throughout an academic term.